KDE/kdewin-installer/readme.txt

 1 installer

   1 common
-    2 complete methods for writing windows start menues entries -> ready, but not tested 3 write environment settings scripts (KDELIBS,PATH ??), this may also affect windows start menu entries writing
-    4 add mode for installing from local package directory
+    2 check for file in use when removing files from packages 3 add mode for installing from local package directory
       Q: how to restore the categories ?
-      Q: May be by storing packages into category dirs 6 remove empty directories when removing packages 7 check for file in use
+      A: May be by storing packages into category dirs 4 remove empty directories when removing packages 5 test creating start menu entries support

   2 command line installer
     1 add long command line options like operation mode --install, --erase, --list --query, ...
+    2 implement basic functionality
-      2 test
+    3 test

   3 gui
-  	4 center checkboxes in package selector page -> not possible yet, see comment in source 8 add reinstall package support
-  	  -> currently by using a remove and install by hand 12 if remote config is not available only display installed packages 18 only display firefox proxy option is firefox is installed
+  	1 add reinstall package support -> currently by using a remove and install by hand
+    2 add return to the package selector package after installing package 2 if remote config is not available only display installed packages 3 only display firefox proxy option is firefox is installed 4 center checkboxes in package selector page -> not possible yet, see comment in source

 2 packager
     2 exlude *d.exe in strip